shukriadams/docker-perforce/README.md

 # docker-perforce

-This is a Peforce server in an Ubuntu-based docker container.
+A Peforce server in an Ubuntu-based docker container.
 Container images are available @ https://hub.docker.com/r/shukriadams/perforce-server.
-This project started as a fork of https://github.com/noonien/docker-perforce-server, but is now indepedently maintained.

-This container creates a fully-functional Perforce server with 5 client seats.
-You can apply a license to this server if you wish.
-This is a production-quality container used at a game studio with 50+ developers, multiple depots, and many terabytes of data, and multiple container instances.
+Spins up a fully-functional Perforce server with 5 client seats.
+A Perfoce license can be added to support more users.
+This is a production-quality container used at a game studio with 50+ developers, multiple depots, many terabytes of data, and multiple container instances.

+This container adds a few quality-of-life features to Perforce to make it easier to create and manage servers.

 Branch `2020` is for Perforce 2020, branch `2024` for Perforce 2024.
 This split is because I maintain two production versions of Perforce on these two versions, and I needed concurrent images for both.

 ## Simple setup

-Start a bacsic server using the following compose
+Start a basic server using the following compose

     version: "2"
     services:
         perforce:
-            image: shukriadams/perforce-server:2020-0.0.2
+            image: shukriadams/perforce-server:2020-<latest-increment-here>
             volumes:
-            - ./core:/opt/perforce/servers/myserver/:rw
+            - ./core : /opt/perforce/servers/myserver/:rw
-            - ./depots:/opt/perforce/depots/:rw
+            - ./depots : /opt/perforce/depots/:rw
             environment:
                 SERVER_NAME : myserver
                 P4PORT : ssl::1666